Mathrandom7910/AutoClipAddon/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/Mathrandom7910/AutoClipAddon/total.svg)]()
 # Auto clip addon Fixed
-_(It fixes the upwards vclipping by adding a seperate ".avclipfixed up" command)_
+_(It fixes the upwards vclipping.)_

 How to use:
 >To clip "DOWN", bind using a macro the ".avclip down" command to your desired key.

->To clip "UP", bind using a macro the ".avcilpfixed up" command to your desired key.
+>To clip "UP", bind using a macro the ".avcilp up" command to your desired key.

 This was a ~~terrible~~ wonderful idea by <a href="https://github.com/0xEnjoy">0xEnjoy</a> executed badly by <a href="https://github.com/Mathrandom7910">Mathrandom7910</a>